 The best value with Flywheel lies under the Agency plan.
-Even though it is the priciest, the cost per site is the lowest, only $8/mo.
-Overall it’ll cost you the advertised $242/mo and $2900 in total with an annual billing option.
+Even though it is the priciest, the cost per site is the lowest, only $8.00/mo.
+Overall it’ll cost you the advertised $242.00/mo and $2900 in total with an annual billing option.
 There are no increased renewal prices.

 So far, it seems that WP Engine and Flywheel are priced very similarly.
 With an exception of Flywheel’s cheapest plan, making the provider significantly more affordable.
 Also, Flywheel does not increase its renewal rates, which is a bit of an easter egg in the hosting world.

-However, WP Engine offers a better money-back guarantee of 60 days.
-Whereas, Flywheel only gives you 30 days to cancel your subscription and get your money back.
+Now, in terms of a money-back guarantee, both providers offer 60 days to make up your mind.
 Additionally, Flywheel also lets you cancel monthly subscriptions within 72 hours of purchasing them.
 WP Engine, meanwhile, appears to completely omit this information.